Language: EN

 Examples of return in different languages

-Next, we will see some examples of how to return a function in different programming languages
+Next, we will look at some examples of how to return a function in different programming languages.

-For that we will use the sum function that we defined in the previous entry and that was “a bit crooked”.
+For this, we will use the sum function we defined in the previous entry, which was left “somewhat incomplete”.

-It had actually been “a bit crooked” because in the case of the sum function, although it is a very simple example, it makes a lot of sense for it to return a value,
+It was precisely left “somewhat incomplete” because in the case of the sum function (although it is a very simple example) it would benefit greatly from being able to return a value.

-In the case of C, C++, C#, and Java, the return value is indicated in the function definition indicating the type of return value before the function name
+In the case of C, C++, C#, and Java, the return value is indicated in the function definition by specifying the type of returned value before the function name.

-Then to return the value from any point in the function, the keyword return is used followed by the value we want to return.
+Then, to return the value from any point in the function, the reserved word return is used followed by the value we want to return.

 // Function definition